IEC Terms and Conditions

 Members are required to print or download their music at home and bring it to rehearsals.
 Sheet music is available online in your member section.
 If you choose to use paper copies, they must be stored in a black binder.
 Digital copies are allowed on a tablet or mobile phone during rehearsals.
 However, mobile phones are not permitted during performances, while tablets are acceptable.

-Performances
+IEC Performances

 IEC strictly adheres to GEMA licensing protocols and only performs at events organized by IEC or officially sanctioned by the city to ensure compliance.
 Spontaneous performances or events at unauthorized locations are not permitted under GEMA regulations.